Wakamotoharu Minato: Early career

+Since his master (former Ōyutaka) was from Niigata Prefecture, Wakamotoharu regularly attended training camps organized by his stable to scout promising young talent, training notably with future Ōnosato.

-In November 2019 he had to apologize after a picture of him bound and gagged with tape was posted on social media by fellow wrestler Abi.
+In November 2019 he had to apologize after a picture of him bound to a chair and gagged with tape was posted on social media by fellow wrestler Abi.
 The prank was criticized for seeming to make light of past incidents of violence within sumo stables, and the Japan Sumo Association responded by banning sumo wrestlers from having individual social media accounts.

+Makuuchi career

 In December 2021 the Japan Sumo Association released the rankings for the January 2022 tournament, and he was promoted to the top makuuchi division, joining his younger brother Wakatakakage.
 Wakamotoharu and Wakatakakage are the 12th pair of brothers to both be ranked in the top division at the same time.
 He is the second member of Arashio stable to make the top division following Wakatakakage in November 2019, and the first since the current stablemaster, former maegashira Sōkokurai, took over.
 Speaking to reporters Wakamotoharu recalled the difficulty of beginning 2021 by having to sit out the January tournament because of a COVID-19 infection but ending it with his best result as a sekitori, an 11-4 record in November, which saw him win promotion.
 He said that he hoped he would be able to outdo his younger brother.
+At the time of his promotion, the supporters' association in his hometown of Fukushima gave him a replica of the keshō-mawashi worn by his grandfather Wakabayama.
+On display in his parents' chanko restaurant, the original keshō-mawashi depicts a lion dance scene.

 In the January 2022 tournament Wakamotoharu secured a winning record in his makuuchi debut on Day 14 when he defeated Tobizaru.
 His second straight winning record came on Day 12 of the March 2022 tournament, when he defeated Endō to move to 8–4.
 He finished the tournament with another 9–6 record.

-Wakamotoharu's bout against Terunofuji in the July 2022 tournament was stopped after two minutes by gyoji Shikimori Inosuke after Wakamotoharu's mawashi became undone.
+Wakamotoharu's bout against Terunofuji in the July 2022 tournament was stopped after two minutes by gyōji Shikimori Inosuke after Wakamotoharu's mawashi became undone.
 After a pause of about ten minutes for a mono-ii and to reset the positions of the wrestlers, Wakamotoharu was defeated when Terunofuji quickly swung him out of the ring with an underarm throw.

-After 2 consecutive 10-5 winning records in the top maegashira ranks, Wakamotoharu was promoted to komusubi for the January 2023 tournament.
-He secured a winning record in his sanyaku debut on the 14th day.
+After two consecutive 10-5 winning records in the top maegashira ranks, Wakamotoharu was promoted to komusubi for the January 2023 tournament.
+He secured a winning record in his san'yaku debut on the 14th day.
 He retained his komusubi ranking in the March banzuke.
+In May 2023 he was promoted to sekiwake, making him and his brother Wakatakakage the fourth siblings in history to reach sumo's third-highest rank, and the first since yokozuna brothers Takanohana and Wakanohana in the early 1990s.
+During the May tournament, he notably defeated Ōzeki Takakeishō on Day 14.
+He finished the tournament with a 10-5 record and was awarded the Technique prize.